5 Crucial Steps Every Young Adult Must Take to Achieve Financial Independence

 Achieving financial independence is an elusive goal for most people, but it can be an especially slippery proposition for young adults today.
 The general economic environment is as challenging as ever.
 At the same time, the media-driven imperatives to spend, consume, and live a money-defined version of "social success" are more intense than ever.

-To help you get through this difficult passage of life, here’s some financial advice from someone who has been where you are.
-Here are five financial tips to help you manage your money and prepare for the future:
+To help you get through this difficult passage of life, here's some financial advice from someone who has been where you are.
+Here are five financial tips to help you manage your money and achieve financial independence:

 1. Pay down credit card debt

 Focus on controlling credit card debt because it's more expensive than virtually all other types, including student loans.
 The interest rates on a graduate’s Stafford Loan runs about 6.8 percent while credit cards run double and triple that amount.
 Pay down credit accounts and aim at maintaining a maximum 30 percent credit utilization ratio.
 In other words, keep your card balances at 30 percent of the total credit limit.
 If your total credit line is $10,000, owe no more than $3,000 (and spread the same ratio over multiple accounts).

 2. Establish emergency savings

 Creating an emergency fund to cover several months worth of living expenses can help you manage the unexpected crises and misfortunes we all face.
 Those in more volatile careers -- employees of start-ups, for example -- should look to save even more.
 That money can then be used for things like job transitions, starting your own business, or training for new skills to increase your professional potential.

 A common rule of thumb is to save 15 percent of your annual income in your 20s, with 5 percent going into your emergency fund and 10 percent to long-term savings.
 As you age, increase the percentage of income you're saving, to 20 percent in your 30s, and even more in your 40s.
 Find out how much money you might end up saving over time with a savings rates calculator.